joe-p/docker-algorand/README.md

 ### Automatic HTTPS

-To enable automatic HTTP endpoints on a public domain, uncomment the `caddy` service in `docker-compose.yml` and set `DOMAIN` variable to your domain.
+To enable automatic HTTP endpoints on a public domain, uncomment the `caddy` service in [docker-compose.yml](docker-compose.yml) and set `DOMAIN` variable to your domain.
 By default it will route `algod.DOMAIN` to the algod endpoints and `indexer.DOMAIN` to the indexer endpoints.
 Further configuration can be done in the [Caddyfile](./Caddyfile).

 **NOTE:** If you are exposing public endpoints ensure your tokens are set properly and only expose KMD if you really need to.
 In most cases KMD should not be publicly exposed.

+### Fast Catchup

+[catchup.sh](./catchup.sh) can be used to perform fast catchup.
+The script will get the latest catchpoint for the network supplied as the argument to the script.
+For example, to catchup using the latest testnet catchpoint: `./catchup.sh testnet`

+### Persistent Storage

+To have a persistent data directory simply mount a directoy to `/node` for the `algorand-node` service in [docker-compose.yml](docker-compose.yml)

+### Updating

+To update the node, ensure you have a persistent volume mounted to `/node` as mentioned above.
+Then simply rebuild the image for whatever tag you would like to update to.